chrisbouchard/namespaced-wireguard-vpn/README.md

 - `NETNS_NAME`:
   Name to assign to the created network namespace.
 Network namespace names are system global, so it's important that this name be unique.
+  For using multiple layers, use multiple names separated by spaces.
 - `WIREGUARD_NAME`:
   Name to assign to the created WireGuard network interface.
 The interface is created in the default (init) namespace then moved to the VPN namespace, so the interface name must be unique in both.
+  For using multiple layers, use multiple names separated by spaces.
 - `WIREGUARD_PRIVATE_KEY`:
   Private key assigned by the VPN provider for your WireGuard connection. _This is sensitive,_ so by default the configuration directory and file are only readable by root.
+  For using multiple layers, set multiple private keys separated by spaces.
 - `WIREGUARD_ENDPOINT`:
   The endpoint of the VPN provider's WireGuard server.
+  For using multiple layers, set multiple endpoints separated by spaces.
 - `WIREGUARD_VPN_PUBLIC_KEY`:
   The public key of the VPN provider's WireGuard peer.
+  For using multiple layers, set multiple public keys separated by spaces.
 - `WIREGUARD_ALLOWED_IPS`:
   Comma-separated list of IP addresses that may be contacted using the WireGuard interface.
 For a namespaced VPN, where the goal is to force all